nikodemus/foolang/design/Extension_Methods.md

           body
     end

-## Class-Suffixed Selectors

-Extension methods suffixed with the a name of a class or interface in the current module can be added to any existing class or interface.
+Extension methods are explicitly prefixed with the name of the current module can be added to any existing class.
-(Methods added to interfaces are always optional.)

-      class Collection
-        method at: pos
-           pos at.Collection: self
+By declaring extension selectors using `extension` section the prefixes can be elided, and these selectors become aliases for the extended selectors.

+Eg. in file bitwise.foo:

+    extension bitOps
+        & | << >> ~
     end

-      method Integer at.Collection: collection
-        collection atIndex: self
-      end

-      method Array at.Collection: collection
-        collection atIndices: self
-      end

-Modules importing the suffixing class can also define these methods in classes they implement -- but they cannot extend existing classes.

-These suffixes can never be elided. 'at.Collection' name == "at.Collection"

-The use case here is double-dispatch extensions when defining new classes that want to dispatch existing classes as arguments.

-(No conflicts can occur.)

-## Module-Prefixed Selectors

-Extension methods explicitly prefixed with the name of the current module can be added to any existing class.

-By declaring an extension selector using `extend` the prefix can be (optionally) elided, and these selectors become aliases for the extended selector.

-Eg. in file bitwise.foo:

-    extend &

-    -- Prefix can be elided due to 'extend' method Integer & other
+    -- Prefix can be elided due to 'extension' method Integer & other
           other andInteger: self
     end